LimHyungTae/ERASOR/README.md

 roslaunch erasor mapgen.launch
 rosbag play 05_2350_to_2670_w_interval_2_node.bag
 ```
 * Then, dense map and voxelized map are auto-saved at the `save path`.
-Note that the dense map is used to fill corresponding labels.
+Note that the dense map is used for evaluation to fill corresponding labels.
 The voxelized map will be an input of step 2 as a naively accumulated map.

 **Step 2.
 Run ERASOR**
 ![erasor](img/kitti05.gif)